 Q/ There is vegetation coming from the allotment onto my land?

 A/ Sefton Council is not the occupier of tenanted land.
-We will report your concerns to the allotment tenant and ask they look to clear back vegetation from their boundary.
+We will report your concerns to the allotment tenant and ask them to look to clear back vegetation from their boundary.
 The Council will not be clearing vegetation from your boundary and neither can we enter private property.

 In the worst cases, where the allotment is unkempt, we will issue formal warnings to the tenant which might lead to eviction or the tenant returning to tend their plot.